Pranav-Patel-123/Employee-Retention-Detection/README.md

 #

 This folder contains the folder named as:
-1. random_over_sampled
-2. random_under_sampled
-3. rose_ovum_sample_over_sampled
-4. rose_ovum_sample_over_sampled

-These are named after the name of class imbalance handling methods.

-Each Sub-Folder contains the Folders named as:
 1. Decision Tree
 2. Logistic Regression
 3. Random Forest
 4. SVM
-5. XGBoost
+5. kNN
+6. Naive Bayes

-These folders are named after the name of the algorithms used in the subsequent R folders/files.
+These folders contain files named after the name of the feature selction technique used..

-Futher each folder is sub-foldered into the 3 named as:
-1. 75-25
-2. 75-25 & k fold
-3. k fold

-These are named after the the split techniques used in the subsequent R files.

-Each folder contains 1 file with direct algorithm and 7 feature selection techniques performed on each algorithm.

 #
 Q) What is Class imbalance handling ?